 There were other red flags found when investigating the school.
-While there is a link to the school catalog provided on the website, the link goes to an empty page.
-Also, like many schools that lack respected accreditation, Apex goes out of its way to point out its own accreditation (with TRACS, of course).
-The website has images suggesting a Facebook and Twitter presence, but the images currently do not link to any accounts.
+Like many schools that lack respected accreditation, Apex goes out of its way to point out its own accreditation (with TRACS, of course).

 There is little information provided on faculty, except that they are poorly compensated and have degrees from "accredited institutions."
 While currently faculty and their degrees are listed on the staff page, no detailed information is given regarding faculty qualifications, such as specific degrees earned, publications, or other accomplishments.

 Even more disconcerting, Apex unapologetically offers an "open door admissions policy," which they claim is intended to help achieve diversity in their student body.
 In reality, it makes Apex akin to a community college more than it does a graduate school of theology.

 In their financial aid packages, Apex offers more than 90% of its applicants a loan as part of their award.
 Students who are considering Apex should be cautious about taking out a student loan for a school like Apex, where one's opportunities upon graduation will be limited due to the weak reputation of the school.
 While Apex says that they offer scholarships based on need, no information about such scholarships are available on the Apex website.
 Similarly, the website contains several teaser links to items that are "coming soon," with no promised completion time.